Craftsperson (Mechanical) Plumber

 Due to the nature of the role it is essential that applicants are able to travel independently across the locality and have access to a suitable vehicle for business purposes.
 If necessary, adjustments can be considered in accordance with the Equality Act 2010.

-Work is distributed using the MICAD and Zetasafe programs so an awareness of this type of system would be an advantage, but all relevant training will be given.
+Work is distributed using the MICAD and Zetasafe programs, so an awareness of these systems would be an advantage, but all relevant training will be given.

 • To provide an efficient and cost-effective maintenance and repair service to all properties owned or leased by the Trust.